 MindMeister has a free version, but it does not have all the features of the paid version, such as file and image attachments and PDF exporting.
 One criticism of this app is that it doesn’t allow you to export mind maps into many different formats, such as ppt, even with the paid version.

-Social Learning Platform #10 – Elgg
+Social Learning Management System #10 – Elgg

 One last social learning tool to consider is Elgg.
 This is an open source social networking engine that allows you to build any type of social network platform for your organization.